-A portion of BBBSs' revenue is derived from federal and state and local government contracts and grants, which are conditioned upon certain performance requirements and/or the incurrence of allowable qualifying expenses.
+A portion of BBBS' revenue is derived from federal and state and local government contracts and grants, which are conditioned upon certain performance requirements and/or the incurrence of allowable qualifying expenses.
 Amounts received are recognized as revenue when BBBS has incurred expenditures in compliance with specific contract or grant provisions.
-Amounts received prior to incurring qualifying expenditures are reported as deferred revenue in the statement of financial position.
-BBBS received cost reimbursable grants of \$174,615 that have not been recognized at December 31, 2019 because qualifying expenditures have not yet been incurred.
+Amounts received prior to incurring qualifying expenditures are reported as refundable advances in the statement of financial position.
+BBBS has been awarded cost reimbursable grants totaling approximately \$80,000 that have not been recognized at December 31, 2020 because qualifying expenditures have not yet been incurred.
+Government grants receivable are due within one year.